yuzhuolong1993/ae/README.md

         cd dpdk_code
         ./tools.sh install_dpdk
         ```
   We provide easy-to-use scripts to run the experiments and to analyze the results.
-To use the scripts, we need:
+To use the scripts, you need:
     - Python2.7, Paramiko at your endhost<br>
       ```pip install paramiko```